orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_routed.md

 page_title: "cloudavenue_network_routed Resource - cloudavenue"
 subcategory: "Network"
 description: |-
-  Provides a Cloud Avenue VDC routed Network.
+  Provides a Cloud Avenue vDC routed Network.
 This can be used to create, modify, and delete VDC routed networks.
 ---

 # cloudavenue_network_routed (Resource)

-Provides a Cloud Avenue VDC routed Network.
+Provides a Cloud Avenue vDC routed Network.
 This can be used to create, modify, and delete VDC routed networks.

 ## Example Usage